 Columbia College has a rolling admissions policy and allows applicants to submit applications anytime throughout the academic year.
 Please Note: Applicants applying within two weeks of the start of a session may not have time to complete all admission requirements for review and/or get financial aid in place before the start of the session.
-Please visit the academic calendar to see dates for each academic year.
+Please visit the academic calendar to see the dates for each academic year.

-Applications that are not admitted for the term in which they applied will be withdrawn.
-Additionally, if an applicant is admitted and does not enroll for the term they are admitted to they will need to request an update to move their start to a new term or their application will be withdrawn.
+Applicants who are not admitted for the term in which they applied will be withdrawn.
+Additionally, admitted students, who do not enroll for the term they are admitted to, will need to update their application to a future start term, or their application will be withdrawn.